 - For a hacked website today, usually, website recover is made easier, cheaper, and quicker by simply deleting the entire current website, and then restoring from a known good backup.

-- And of course, change all of your usernames and passwords - ideally using the guidelines above.
+- And of course, if your website is hacked, change all of your usernames and passwords — ideally using the guidelines above.

 02. The Mobile Web